macdonst/summit-phonegap-supercharge/lesson1.md

 1. `cd` back into the root of the working directory (`~/summit/`)

-2. Create a new PhoneGap project using the PhoneGap CLI and passing the name of the starter *Star Track* PhoneGap template.
+2. Create a new PhoneGap project using the PhoneGap CLI and passing the name of the starter *Star Track Essentials* PhoneGap template.

-        phonegap create myStarTrack --template https://github.com/macdonst/summit-phonegap-supercharge
+        phonegap create myStarTrack --template https://github.com/macdonst/summit-phonegap-essentials

     The above command will create a basic project with a default name and id.
 If you would like to specifically set the name and id, use the following command with your desired parameters: